Estuarine water circulation: Residence time

 The residence time of water is a key variable determining the health of an estuary, particularly from human-induced stresses.
 Rapid flushing ensures that there is insufficient time for sediment accumulation or dissolved oxygen depletion in the estuary; thus a well flushed estuary is intrinsically more robust than a poorly flushed estuary.
 Residence time also affects other parameters such as heavy metals, dissolved nutrients, suspended solids, and algal blooms that may affect the health of estuaries.

 A simple way to calculate residence time is using a simple classic estuary model, which can be useful for acquiring a conceptual understanding of an estuary, but is coarse in time and space.
 A classic estuary has the following components: 1) freshwater inflow with a discharge Q_{f} and a salinity S_{f} (generally S_{f} = 0); 2) oceanic inflow with a discharge Q_{in} and salinity S_{0}; and 3) outflow to the ocean with a discharge of Q_{out} and a salinity S_{1}.
 The inflow and outflow of water is equal because mass is conserved.
 Salt is also a conserved, therefore, the inflow and outflow fluxes of salinity are also equal.
 If groundwater inputs and evaporation are ignored, the continuity equation is:

-The residence time T is the volume of water within the estuary (Vol) divided by the flow rate of the river:
+The residence time T is the volume of freshwater within the estuary divided by the flow rate of the river, and can be approximated as:

+where Vol is the total volume of water within the estuary.